vonajs/vona/README.md

 * `Configuration Capabilities Based on Multi-Dimensional Variables`: Loads env/config files based on multi-dimensional variables, providing a more flexible configuration mechanism and supporting more complex business scenarios
 * `More Comprehensive AOP Programming`: Provides more comprehensive AOP programming capabilities, including controller aspect, internal aspect, and external aspect
 * `SSR Integration`: Provides out-of-the-box SSR rendering capabilities, supporting both the frontend website and the backend admin system
-* `Demo Playground`: Provides a Demo Playground, which allows us to test the code and verify the ideas very conveniently and quickly
+* `Playground`: Provides a Playground, which allows us to test the code and verify the ideas very conveniently and quickly

 ## Technology Stack